RChoukri03/NoveltyDetection/README.md

 The ADDaMM model is based on estimating the probability density of the known data using KDE.
 By learning the density of samples in a specific class, the model can assign likelihood scores to new samples.
 Based on these likelihoods, we define thresholds that differentiate between **normal** and **anomalous** data points:
 - **High Threshold:** Samples above this likelihood are considered valid members of the class.
 - **Low Threshold:** Samples below this likelihood are considered anomalous or novel.
+- **Low Threshold - High Threshold:** Samples within this range are considered **uncertain** or **doubtful cases**.
+This is particularly useful in situations where classes are difficult to separate or overlap.
+In such cases, the model can identify samples that don't strongly belong to either class, offering insight into potential ambiguities.

+In simpler cases, where class separation is clearer, you can opt for the **Simplified ADDaMM** model, which relies on a single threshold to detect anomalies, making it more efficient and straightforward to apply.

 ### **Steps:**
 1. **Train ADDaMM on a known class:** We train the KDE model on a set of known class data to capture the distribution.